Scope

 use_synth :synth_name

 Set the default synth for all subsequent play calls.
+The same note sounds very different through each synth — see the Synths tab for the full list.

 Timing